mo12896/facial-analysis-system/README.md

 ### Analysis Pipeline [1, 2, 3]

-Set the relevant parameters in the config file `config/config.yaml` and run the facial analysis pipeline.
+Set the relevant parameters for the facial anylsis and the feature extraction/PERMA predictionin the config file `config/config.yaml` in the `ONLINE` part.
 The pipeline can be used in three main steps, which can be run in sequences of different length.
-Each downstream step depends on the previous step.
+Each downstream step depends on the previous step and can only be executed when its predecessor has been executed at least once.
 The steps can each be run seperately - if the previous steps have already been run - or directly in sequences, i.e. one of these combinations: ["0", "1", "2", "3", "01", "012", "0123", "12", "23", "123"], where 0 is the preprocessing step.
 The single steps are defined as follows:

 1. **Facial Analysis [1]**: Extracts facial features from a .mp4 or .avi video file.
 The extracted features are stored in the folder `data/output/<video_name>/analysis_results/`:
    - CSV file: The CSV-file contains the facial features of each frame in the video file.
    - MP4 file (optionally): The MP4 file can be generated optionally and contains the video with the extracted facial features for visual verficiation.
 Can be invoked by setting the `-o` flag in the command.
 2. **Feature Extraction [2]**: Extracts features from the facial features stored in the database.
 The extracted features are stored in the folder `data/output/<video_name>/extraction_results/`.
     - CSV file: The CSV-file contains the final features of each team member, visible in the video file.
 The feature can be extracted using the handcrafted approach for generating a small dataset and/or the brute force approach for generating a big dataset.
-    - PNG files (optionally): The PNG files can be generated optionally, when running streamlit and contain the extracted features for visual verficiation.
+    - PNG files (optionally): The PNG files can be generated optionally, when running streamlit for data visualization and contain some of the extracted features for visual verficiation.
 3. **PERMA Prediction [3]**: Predicts the PERMA score of each team member based on the extracted features.
 The final predictions are stored in the folder `data/output/<video_name>/prediction_results/`.
     - CSV file: The CSV-file contains the predicted PERMA score of each team member.
     - PNG files: The PNG files can be generated optionally and contains the predicted PERMA scores as radar plots (regression) or bar plots (binary classification) for visual verificiation.